 Check out Night mode portraits

-Apple has combined the two best features on iPhone 11: Night and Portrait mode.
-Now, even if you’re in low-light conditions, you can still get that great shot where your subject is in focus and everything behind them is soft or slightly blurry.
+Apple has combined the two best features of iPhone 11: Night and Portrait mode.
+Now, even if you’re in low-light conditions, you can still get that great shot where your subject is in focus, and everything behind them is soft or slightly blurry.

 The downside is that Night mode is still something you can’t really control.
 It’s only available when the camera deems that there isn’t enough light available to take a normal picture.
 In order to take a Night mode portrait, you’ll have to switch to Portrait mode and look for the yellow Night mode icon at the top of the screen.